AristidesAI/FaceDepth/paper.md

 ### 3.1 Teacher labeling

-Depth Pro [6] predicts metric depth for each face at native 1024-pixel resolution in about two seconds on the target laptop.
+Depth Pro [6] predicts metric depth for each face at native 1024-pixel resolution in about two seconds on the target.
 We store inverse depth, $d^{*} = 1/z$, which matches the student's output convention and the scale-and-shift-invariant loss space of MiDaS [2].
 We run the teacher at native resolution without patch merging [7].
 Depth Pro already resolves per-strand structure at native scale, and patch merging would multiply an 18-hour offline pass for a gain we did not need.
 Section 6 revisits this.

 ### 3.2 Mask-aware corpus